pf03/newBot/README.md

 * `/repeat` - send keyboard to edit repeat number for current user;
 * `Buttons /1 ... /5` - edit repeat number for current user;
 ***

-## MODULES

-The bot operation logic is divided into the following layers (presented in the corresponding folders in the ‘src’) from low to high:
-1. `Common`       - common functions;
-2. `Interface`    - classes of types that implement abstract access of higher layers to interfaces:
-  * `MError`  - error handling,
-  * `MLog`    - logging,
-  * `MCache`  - working with changing data in pure code,
-  * `Messenger` - common interface for different messengers;
-3. `Logic`    - the main logic of the program;
-4. `VK`       - implementation of the messenger interface for API VK;
-5. `Telegram` - implementation of the messenger interface for API Telegram;
-6. `T`        - one of the possible implementations of the monadic interface - transformer T;
-7. `App`      - application layer functions that have access to both the interface and its implementation.

-Lower layers should not import modules from higher layers.